Greiye/Greiye/README.md

 As of January 2024, I am working to get my B.S. in Software Engineering. 🌱

 My interests with coding is game development, Automotive CAN BUS development, and microcontroller development.
 I have limited experience with robot trading.
-Interested in 3D Printing and Robotics.
+Interested in 3D Printing, Embedded Engineering and Robotics.

 #### Learning / Previously Used